AdarshMJ/LiRA-MIA/README.md

 # LiRA-MIA

-This is a PyTorch implementation of Membership Inference Attack proposed in the paper - Membership Inference Attacks From First Principles (https://arxiv.org/abs/2112.03570).
+This is a PyTorch implementation of Membership Inference Attack proposed in the paper [1].
 The implementation is based on Algorithm 1, the MIA attack is called LiRA - Likelihood Ratio Test Attack, I implemented here the offline version.

 ## Task at hand